 Spread: 5 feet

 For exacting landscape conditions, this is a superb early summer blooming broadleaf evergreen shrub, with amazing soft pink flowers; must have superbly drained highly acidic and organic soil with a heavy mulch

 Poke Logan Sheep Laurel features showy clusters of shell pink cup-shaped flowers with pink overtones at the ends of the branches in early summer.
-It has attractive bluish-green foliage.
+It has attractive bluish-green evergreen foliage.
 The glossy pointy leaves are highly ornamental and remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Poke Logan Sheep Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Poke Logan Sheep Laurel is recommended for the following landscape applications;

 Poke Logan Sheep Laurel will grow to be about 3 feet tall at maturity, with a spread of 5 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.